MRC-Epid-it24/intake24/docs/config/api/cache.md

 Path: `apps/api/src/config/cache.ts`

-[Redis](https://redis.io) is used as session driver.
+[Redis](https://redis.io) is used as cache store driver.

-Redis is also used for other parts of system (queue, session), they have separate connection settings, so they can be configured independently if needed.
+Redis is also used for other parts of system (queue, rate limiter, session), they have separate connection settings, so they can be configured independently if needed.

 ## Redis instance